Melia88/student-workbook/src/reflections/wk2/day1.md

     var greeter = "hey hi";   <<<<this is globally scoped because it exists outside of a function /////

     function newFunction() {

-                                <<<<this locally scoped
-         var hello = "hello";    because
+         var hello = "hello";
-    }                            it exists    within a function.
-                                  We cannot
-                                  access the
-                                  variable hello outside of this
-                                   function ////
+    }
+      <<<<<This is locally scoped because it exists within a function and cannot be accessed outside of that function.
+This means the variable hello cannot be accessed outside of this function.

 ## What is Hoisting ?
 > Hoisting is part of a multi step process that occurs when creating an element with var,let, or const that tells the code to “hoist” the element to be read first before the value is applied.